zhliau/fika-headless-docker/README.md

 ### 6. **Verify the Headless Client is Running**

-   - **Check Server Logs**: Look for messages in the server logs indicating that the headless client has connected.
+   - **Check Server Logs**: Look for messages in the SPT Server logs indicating that the headless client has connected.
 Note that this may take a few minutes to happen (~5 minutes).

    - **Start a Raid Using Headless Client**: